pingcap/tidb-operator/deploy/aws/README.md

 # Deploy TiDB Operator and TiDB cluster on AWS EKS

-## Requirements:
+## Requirements
 * [awscli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) >= 1.16.73, to control AWS resources

   The `awscli` must be [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) before it can interact with AWS.
-The fastest way to set up is using the `aws configure` command:
+The fastest way is using the `aws configure` command:

   ``` shell
   # Replace AWS Access Key ID and AWS Secret Access Key with your own keys